Disconnected and Skeptical: Young Adults’ Views of Government

 We suspect that this disconnect between the communities most impacted by public policy and those in government who have the power to make policy choices is a critical piece of the context that informs why trust in government is so low, particularly for historically underserved communities who have faced, and continue to face, systemic inequality and exclusion in many facets of our society.

-That’s why Next100 partnered with GenForward to better understand how the next generation perceive government.
+That’s why Next100 partnered with GenForward to better understand how the next generation perceives government.
 Next100 is a public policy leadership development program and think tank working to change the face and future of progressive policy by addressing the historical exclusion of individuals and communities from the policymaking table.
 GenForward hosts the first of its kind, nationally representative, quarterly survey of 18–36 year olds, with oversamples of Black, Asian, and Latinx young adults.
 Based on data collected as part of this survey, we worked to assess whether young adults feel like the government they have reflects and understands communities like theirs.
 Do they view the government as an effective way to make change for their communities?
 Do these views vary by race and income level?

 Below, we present key findings from the survey, and analysis of those findings.
 For more on the survey and additional results click here.